Zayn Malik Pleads No Contest to Charges of Harassing Gigi and Yolanda Hadid - E! Online

 According to documents recently filed in Pennsylvania court and obtained by E!
 News, the 28-year-old One Direction alum has been charged with four counts of harassment – course of conduct with no legitimate purpose.
 He has pleaded no contest for each count.

 A police report obtained by E!
 News accuses Zayn of acting with "intent to harass, annoy or alarm" both Yolanda and Gigi and that he "communicated lewd, lascivious, threatening or obscene words, to wit."

 The report states that, on Sept.
-29, he arrived at the Pennsylvania home he shares with Gigi, where he allegedly got into an argument with her mom Yolanda.
-Zayn allegedly called Yolanda a "f--king Dutch slut," the report continues, and purportedly told her to "stay away from [my] f--king daughter" Khai, the 13-month-old child he shares with Gigi, as well as other "continuous cursing."
+29, he arrived at the Pennsylvania home he shares with Gigi and allegedly got into an argument with her mom Yolanda.
+Zayn allegedly called her a "f--king Dutch slut," the report continues, and purportedly told her to "stay away from [my] f--king daughter" Khai, the 13-month-old child he shares with Gigi, as well as other "continuous cursing."

 In addition, the report says he allegedly "grabbed and shoved" Yolanda "into a dresser causing mental anguish and physical pain."

 According to the report, Zayn also allegedly told Gigi, "Strap on some f--king balls and defend your partner against your f--king mother in my house."
 Sources with direct knowledge tell TMZ, which was first to break the news, Gigi was in Paris but that Zayn said this to her over the phone during the alleged incident.